-This is the story of how I broke my ankle and recovered from this fracture that should have left me limping for life, according to the doctors.
+This is the story of how I broke my ankle and recovered from this fracture that should have left me limping and in pain for life, according to the doctors.
 It was originally published on a blog called MayJer Tales that we kept for a few years with my husband Jerry.
 That site is not online anymore, but this accident was a huge turning point in my life, so I wanted to keep the story on my website.

 It was written in 8 parts (now it has 10 parts & the last update was in October 2020) as I progressed from freshly injured, to surgery and finally recovery, and the biggest reason I absolutely wanted to share it here is because of the response I got from people going through similar experiences – people who were dealing with bleak prognoses and finding mostly horror stories online.
 If you’re one of them, this story with a happy ending is for you!

 It’s here to show you that it is possible to have a positive recovery – and that it’s really within your power to create it.